TemaDevotee/raw/docs/ADMIN_STUDIO.md

 The Chat Console lists chats for a tenant and lets you converse as the client or agent.
 Draft messages appear in gray until approved or discarded.
 Use the **Open in App** button to view the same chat in the main UI.

+## Realtime (SSE)

+Studio listens for chat events via a Server‑Sent Events stream when `ADMIN_SSE=1` (default).
+The backend requires both `X-Admin-Key` and a tenant token; in dev the studio passes them as query params.
+Heartbeats (`ADMIN_SSE_HEARTBEAT_MS`, default 20000 ms) keep the connection alive and `ADMIN_SSE_CONN_LIMIT` caps simultaneous streams per token.
+If SSE is disabled or unsupported the Studio falls back to polling every few seconds and the header indicator turns yellow or red.

 ## RBAC

 Enable login with `DEV_LOGIN=1` (backend) and `VITE_DEV_LOGIN=1` (studio).
 Demo accounts: